owenmorgan/serverless-url-shortener/README.md

 A Serverless URL Shortener service which allows you to deploy a URL Shortener in AWS using Serverless Framework

+For the following example domain of `mycomp.click` to genenerate short urls i.e. `https://mycomp.click/tpXckS`

+Supports click analytics visualisations and downloadable CSVs

 # Technology Stack

 - Cloudfront